stevenlopez182/Personal/AguaClara_Interactive_Tutorial.md

 My Portal ID:
 3088ed8c-6e46-42b3-8576-2928dcc94db6

+you have 53 minutes to submit this assignment I believe in you! - maile

+help -maile

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.